How certain are your retirement plans?

 With this being said, annuities are by no means right for everyone.
 For many people, drawing upon their pension pot(s) flexibly, either through regular income payments or ad hoc withdrawals, will be the way in which they access their retirement funds.

-Segmenting your pension into different pots
+Segmenting your pension into different pots: the three pot plan

-This is by no means anything ground-breaking; by segmenting your pension across different strategies, you are simply taking advantage of timescales.
-This means that your longest term money can work harder for you, but that the money you need to fund the next few years of living is sat in cash, taking no investment risk.
-Holding adequate cash reserves either inside or outside a pension is absolutely crucial to any retirement plan.
-By holding a few years’ worth of expenditure in cash you give yourself time to ride out any of the shorter term volatility in markets, meaning you are never forced to sell down upon your invested wealth at an importune time in market cycles in order to fund your day-to-day expenditure needs.
-Luckily, with interest rates being at their highest level since the Financial Crisis.
-The returns from holdings cash are far better than anything seen for many years [insert savings champion plug].
+By holding a few years’ worth of expenditure in cash you give yourself time to ride out any of the shorter-term volatility in markets, meaning you are never forced to sell down upon your invested wealth at an importune time in market cycles in order to fund your day-to-day expenditure needs.
+Luckily, with interest rates still relatively high, the returns from holding cash are far better than anything we saw for many years.

 As the above illustrates, planning appropriately is vital in ensuring sustainability throughout what will hopefully be a long and enjoyable retirement.
 Making sure that a robust retirement strategy is in place well in advance of actually retiring will allow your money to work as hard as possible for you, whilst also ensuring that you can continue to live your dream retirement without the need to worry about the ups and downs in markets.